I own what I love and need, and no more.

 Everything I have is something I use.
 All of my clothes are worn.
 There’s nothing that sits on a shelf or hangs in my closet waiting for the day when I’ll need it or feel like wearing it.

-I’m not a minimalist — I don’t go without the things I want in my life — but I do get rid of anything I don’t love and use.
+I’m not a minimalist — I don’t go without the things I want in my life — but I do get rid of anything that drains me or I don’t love and use.
 And that, my friend, is the key to creating your personal retreat.

-You don’t have to have a picture-perfect home that looks good on social media, you only need to use the space you have well, and make it work for you.
-A space that feels good, reflects your personality, and replenishes your energy.
+You don’t have to have a picture-perfect home that looks like the ones you see on social media, you only need to use the space you have well, and make it work for you.
+A space that is free from clutter, feels good, reflects your individual style, and replenishes your energy.

 Because when you feel good at home, you feel better everywhere else.